qgis/QGIS-Documentation/docs/training_manual/create_vector_data/forms.rst

 * Set the dialog's maximum size (in its properties) to :kbd:`200` (width) by :kbd:`100` (height).
 * Save your new form as :kbd:`exercise_data/forms/add_people.ui`.
-* When it's done saving, you can close the *Qt4 Designer* program.
+* When it's done saving, you can close the *Qt Designer* program.

 |hard| |FA| Associating the Form with Your Layer
 -------------------------------------------------------------------------------